Ken Mattingly: Awards and honors

 Mattingly was inducted with a group of Apollo astronauts into the International Space Hall of Fame in 1983.
 He was one of 24 Apollo astronauts who were inducted into the U.S. Astronaut Hall of Fame in 1997.
+His name also appears on The Astronaut Monument in Húsavík, Iceland, commemorating 32 Apollo astronauts who were sent to Iceland for geological training in the 1960s.